apache/cloudstack-documentation/source/adminguide/service_offerings.rst

    -  **Storage Policy**: Name of the storage policy defined at vCenter, this is applicable only for VMware.
       When a specific Zone is selected, one of the storage policies can be selected from the list box.

-   -  **Purge Resources**: Whether to cleanup instance and its associated resource from database upon expunge.
-When set to true, the database records for the offering instances and its associated resources such as volumes, NICs, etc will be purged immediately once the instance is expunged.
+   -  **Purge Resources**: Whether to cleanup instance and its associated resources from database upon expunge.
+When set to true, the database records for the instances with the offering and its associated resources such as volumes, NICs, etc will be purged immediately once the instance is expunged.
 The duration between enpunge and purging of the records can be controlled using the global configuration - _expunged.resource.purge.job.delay_.